Selling Your Senior Living Community Through Video

 - Create additional video content by trimming short clips from the full-length video.

-Now that you have a few ideas of how some of the biggest names in senior care are using video to promote their communities, you can get started.
+Now that you have a few ideas of how some of the biggest names in senior living are using video to promote their communities, you can get started.
 Already using video in your sales and marketing efforts?
 We’d love to see your work.
 Tweet us your videos at @smartbugmedia.